kellyadamtan/ChainSignal/README.md

 ## Overview

-ChainSignal is SaaS platform designed to democratize institutional-grade insights with a unique user-centric approach.
+ChainSignal is a free SaaS platform dashboard for Bitcoin on-chain analytics.
+ChainSignal bridges the gap between complex on-chain data and actionable insights, empowering small to medium investors with tools previously reserved for institutions.
+ChainSignal is a product from TGI Technologies.

+www.chainsignal.biz.id

 ## ChainSignal’s Differentiation Strategy